What incentivizes younger employees to stay at a job? Guaranteed lifetime income

 Cash balance plans combine the best features of DB and DC plans, creating a sustainable, hybrid retirement plan.
 They allow risk to be shared appropriately between employers and employees through a DB plan.

 However, not all cash balance plans are identical.
-In December 2022, the Secure 2.0 Act paved the way for businesses to implement market-return cash balance plans.
-Why is a market-return rate attractive to employers?
+In December 2022, the Secure 2.0 Act paved the way for businesses to implement market-based cash balance plans.
+Why is a market-based rate attractive to employers?
 Unlike a fixed-rate cash balance plan or traditional DB plans, annual contributions don’t fluctuate year to year.
 The yearly expenses stay very close to the budget, like a matching DC/401(k) plan.

 As more businesses look for ways to become an employer of choice in a competitive job market, stay ahead of the curve and contact us today to learn more about how this retirement program could work for you.
 An expert will walk you through all the details and how we can customize a plan for your organization.